sempernow/k8s-vanilla-ha/README.md

 ```
 - For cgroup v2, the output is `cgroup2fs`.
 - For cgroup v1, the output is `tmpfs`.
+    - Is v1 @ Hyper-V / AlamLinux 8

 ~~If cgroup v1, then set `kubelet` flag `--cgroup-driver` to `systemd`, else set to `cgroupfs`.~~
-Should match the container runtime setting, and if the parent processes are `systemd`, then should use that.
+Driver should match the container runtime setting, and if the parent processes are `systemd`, then should use that.

 ### [`kubeadm init`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/) | [Configuration](https://kubernetes.io/docs/reference/config-api/kubeadm-config.v1beta3/#kubeadm-k8s-io-v1beta3-InitConfiguration)